 Please "like" and "share" this page and the individual pages you visit here.

-Lag B'Omer connects Pesach (which reminds us of our Exodus from slavery) to Shavu'ot (our freedom through the giving of the Torah).
+Lag B'Omer connects Pesach (which reminds us of our Exodus from slavery) to Shavu'ot (our freedom through the receiving of the Torah).
 It is the 33rd day of the Omer count.
-Lag B'Omer is part of the traditional observances instituted at Leviticus 23:15: "'From the day after the day of rest -that is, from the day you bring the sheaf for waving -you are to count seven full weeks, (16) until the day after the seventh week; you are to count fifty days; and then you are to present a new grain offering to HaShem."
+Lag B'Omer is part of the traditional observances instituted at Leviticus 23:15: "'And from the day on which you bring the sheaf of elevation offering—the day after the sabbath—you shall count off seven weeks.
+They must be complete: you must count until the day after the seventh week—fifty days; then you shall bring an offering of new grain to the LORD."

 The Torah commands counting the days from Pesach to Shavu'ot.
 This period is known as the Counting of the Omer.
-There are several traditions surrounding this mourning period including the cessation of weddings, celebrations, parties etc. Haircuts and other optional elements of grooming are also prohibited during the days of the count.
+There are several traditions surrounding this mourning period including the cessation of weddings, celebrations, parties, etc. Haircuts and other optional elements of grooming are also prohibited during the days of the count.
 During the period of the Omer Count many Jewish men who traditionally don't observe the halachic shaving prohibitions gradually become more furry as the days pass.
-Lag B'Omer is the one day during this period where these rules are suspended.
+Lag B'Omer is the one day during this period where these rules are suspended and most take advantage this option.

-Chassids especially love to visit Kefar Meron Israel (near Tzfat/Safed) for these celebrations in memory of the great Rabbi Shimon bar Yochai, the celebrated Jewish mystic of the 1st and 2nd centuries CE, known as "Rashbi."
+Chassids especially love to visit Kefar Meron Israel (near Tzfat/Safed) for these celebrations in memory of the great Rabbi Shimon bar Yochai (aka "Rashbi"), the celebrated Jewish mystic of the 1st and 2nd centuries CE.
 When the Roman occupation forces outlawed Torah study in Eretz Y'israel Shimon bar Yochai fled to Kefar Meron There he lived in a cave for twelve years after publicly rebuking the Romans and receiving a death sentence.
-There are many accounts of the austerities of Rabbi Shimon and his pious son Elazar as well as accounts of miracles performed on their behalf by HaShem.
+There are many accounts of the austerities of Rabbi Shimon and his pious son Elazar, as well as accounts of miracles performed on their behalf by HaShem.
 For example, living as they did they had no food to eat nor water to drink, and so HaShem caused a carob tree to sprout within the cave, along with a stream of water.

 It is said: